Vacation Rental Liability: What Every Owner Needs To Know

 Invasion of Privacy

 Invasion of Privacy is included in Personal and Advertising Injury on the Proper policy.
 This portion of our Commercial General Liability coverage can mainly be summed up as emotional damage to a guest or to a community member (like the neighbor of your property).
-The top Personal Injury and Advertising claim that we see has to do with short-term rental invasion of privacy.
+The top Personal Injury and Advertising claim we see has to do with invasion of privacy at the short-term rental property.

 Liquor Liability